About Researchers in Schools

 The Researchers in Schools programme is delivered by The Brilliant Club, an award-winning charity that exists to widen access to highly-selective universities for pupils from under-represented groups.
 The way that we do this is by recruiting, training and placing doctoral and post-doctoral researchers in non-selective state schools across the country.

-Researchers in Schools is currently delivered in partnership with 15 School-Centred Initial Teacher Training providers and has placed participants in more than 75 schools, as well as charity partners, link universities and the National College for Teaching and Leadership (NCTL).
+Researchers in Schools is currently delivered in partnership with 15 School-Centred Initial Teacher Training providers and has placed participants in more than 75 schools, as well as charity partners, link universities and the Department for Education.

 The Brilliant Club

 The Brilliant Club is an award-winning charity that mobilises the PhD community to increase fair access to highly selective universities.
 The charity recruits, trains and places PhD researchers as part-time tutors and full-time teachers in non-selective state schools.
 Their two flagship programmes, Researchers in Schools and The Scholars Programme, employ over 600 PhD researchers and have worked with over 15,000 pupils in the last five years.